 Johnny Hiland, an amazing country guitarist, and Israel Kamakawiwo’ole, best known for his cover of Somewhere Over the Rainbow, are two great examples of guitarists with large fingers.
 Israel also famously played Ukulele (which is much smaller!).

 Practice Makes Perfect

 As cliché as it is, practice is important.
 If you practice enough, you will eventually be able to play, regardless of the size of your fingers.

-These are just a handful of the amazing wide neck guitars out there.
+These are just a handful of the best wide neck guitars for fat fingers.
 Hopefully, one of the guitars on this list is the perfect one for you.